DivergentThinking/vaneminer/README.md

                    1SNATS, not 1Snats)                [boolean] [default: false]
 ```

+VaneMiner will automatically download the correct `vanitygen` binary for your
+platform.

 ### Contribution:

 The source code is in the `_coffee/` folder. `index.js` is compiled by
 CoffeeScript 2.0 with gulp.
 Use `yarn install --dev` to install gulp, etc.

+Currently, I'd like VaneMiner to support extra platforms like RPi, etc.
+Please feel free to send pull requests with links to binaries for other
+architectures and update my `minerExe` switch statements in index.coffee
+to download those binaries.

 Written by [@tphecca](https://github.com/tphecca) of [Divergent Thinking](http://github.com/DivergentThinking).
 Donate Snatcoin here: `1DrhbvTnnz8UdF4QoY5jRwivhZ82uT67YK`.
 Thanks!